RetroPie/RetroPie-Docs/docs/Amstrad-CPC.md

 /home/pi/RetroPie/roms/amstradcpc
 ```
 ## Joystick Controls Setup
 As usual for a "classic" computer, a keyboard is needed for optimum input control.
 Flight simulators or complex building simulations require a variety of key combinations.
 For further input we need a connected (real) keyboard or a **Virtual Keyboard**.
-This can be called with the **Y-Button** of your PAD (both lr-caprice32 and CapriceRPI)
+This can be called with the **START+Y-Button** of your PAD in lr-caprice32 (older versions < 4.5 make use of Y-Button only)

 When we talk about joysticks, these are directly interpreted as cursor inputs by the CPC.
 The fire button is displayed as `X`.
 So if you press right HAT button a right arrow will be printed.
 So you see the CPC interprets the joysticks input as ASCII code, very unsimilar to the Atari 2600 or C64.
 But the devices use all a D-SUB-9 connector and theoretically even a Megadrive/Genesis PAD could be connected to this mashines (afaik Start or Select button bridges 5V and Ground -- risk of a short circuit with possible damage to original hardware).